NVIDIAGameWorks/RTXGI/docs/QuickStart.md

 3. Build the solution and run the `pathtracer` sample.
 Optionally, use the debug command line argument `-vk` to run the NVRHI Vulkan rendering backend version.

 ### The pathtracer sample
-This showcases an elementary path tracer that relies on either NRC or SHARC to terminate early into the respective radiance/irradiance cache for an improved signal.
+This showcases an elementary path tracer that relies on either NRC or SHaRC to terminate early into the respective radiance/irradiance cache for an improved signal.

 ![overview](figures/quickstart_ui.png)